sonic-net/DASH/Documentation/dash-high-level-design.md

 - **DASH API** shall be exposed as gNMI interface as part of the SONiC gNMI container.
 - **DASH clients** shall configure SONiC via gRPC get/set calls.
 - **gNMI container** has the config backend to translate/write  DASH objects to CONFDB and/or APPDB.
+- **SWSS** (Underlay) for DASH shall have a small initialization and shall support a defined set of SAI APIs.
-- **DASH orchestration agent** (_dashorch_) in the SWSS container subscribes to the DB objects programmed by the DASH agent.
+- **DashOrch** (DASH orchestration agent) (Overlay) in the SWSS container subscribes to the DB objects programmed by the DASH agent.
 These objects are not expected to be programmed to kernel, so orchestration agent writes to ASICDB for the DASH technology provider SAI implementation to finally program the DPU.
 The DASH orchestration agent shall write the state of each tables to STATEDB used by the applications to fetch the programmed status of DASH configured objects.

 > [!NOTE]
 > @lihuay @lguohan @prsunny - would you review and/or improve this write-up?